 Bulb mites (Rhizoglyphus species) are not insects but are more closely related to spiders.
-Adult bulb mites are tiny, yellowish-white, somewhat transparent, and slow moving.
-They feed on the bulb, causing weakened plants, stunted, off-color leaves and deformed flowers.
+Adult bulb mites are tiny, yellowish-white, somewhat transparent, and slow-moving.
+They feed on the bulb, causing weakened plants, stunted, off-color leaves, and deformed flowers.
 Infested bulbs often develop soft dying areas and fail to grow.

-Control: Most importantly, when purchasing new bulbs check for signs of mite damage or buy only hot-water-treated bulbs.
+Control: Most importantly, when purchasing new bulbs, check for signs of mite damage or buy only hot-water-treated bulbs.
 Dipping cured bulbs in 120 °F water for 2 minutes can kill mites.

 When digging bulbs to divide, heavily infested bulbs should be discarded.
-Handle bulbs carefully to avoid injuring them as even slight injuries provide a site for bulb mites to enter.
+Handle bulbs carefully to avoid injuring them, as even slight injuries provide a site for bulb mites to enter.
 If possible, do not replant in infested soil.

 Both adults and nymphs (immature insect stage resembling the adult, but smaller) feed by scraping surface cells to suck plant sap.
 When they feed on flower buds, the flowers may die without opening.
 With light infestation, their feeding causes leaves to have brown or silvery speckles or streaks.
 With severe infestations, leaves and flowers are stunted and distorted and may turn brown and die.

 Insecticidal soap can be used, but thorough coverage is required.
-Where absolutely necessary for very valuable plants, spray with spinosad or acephate when damage is first noticed.
-Be sure that the particular plant species that you want to spray is listed on the label.
+Where necessary for very valuable plants, spray with spinosad or acephate when damage is first noticed.
+Be sure that the plant species that you want to spray is listed on the label.
 See Table 1 for examples of brands and products.
 As with any pesticide, read and follow all label directions and precautions.

 Lesser Bulb Flies: Lesser bulb flies (Eumerus species) range in size from 3/16 to 3/8 inch in length.
 They are dark blue with a metallic bronze sheen.
-The larvae (maggots) range in size from 1/16 to 3/8 inch and in color from white to grayish yellow.
+The larvae (maggots) range in size from 1/16 to 3/8 inch and in color from white to grayish-yellow.

 A control strategy used by some gardeners includes using floating row covers as a barrier to egg-laying.
-When bulbs are dug for dividing, you can attempt to kill the maggot by trying to stab it with a needle or wire inserted through the entry hole.
+When bulbs are dug for dividing, you can attempt to kill the larva by trying to stab it with a needle or wire inserted through the entry hole.
 However, there is always a chance of not hitting the maggot and simply damaging the bulb even more.
 Treating bulbs in hot water (109.4 °F to 111.2 °F) for 40 minutes is effective for this pest.
 As mentioned for the lesser bulb flies, do not let the temperature of the hot water go over 111.2 °F.